 It's also important to capture the information of the visitors that you attract to your website or blog.
 You can accomplish this by having them subscribe to your e-mail newsletter, Facebook fan page, Twitter, YouTube channel, or any other means you have where people can follow you.

 2. Front End Offer

 Next is to have available an inexpensive front end offer for your visitors.
 This is selling a product to them that is inexpensive and gets them to become a customer.

-In my case, I sell a course on How To Write A Book In Less Than 24 Hours which is a great product that covers how anyone can write their own book quickly.
+In my case, I sell a course on The 24-Hour Book System which is a great product that covers how anyone can write their own book quickly.
 I discovered that this is a product that my visitors were interested in by surveying them and finding out what they wanted from me.

 A great way to survey your list is to use something like Survey Monkey, which is an easy free way to ask your audience questions.
 By surveying your list, you're able to identify what their goals and challenges are.
 You can learn about their challenges and what opportunity you can provide to help them solve their challenge.